03.06.2025

 There is no doubt that various proposals set out in the Bill risk placing even more pressure on an already struggling employment tribunal system.
 On the one hand, it is encouraging that the Government has shown willingness to consider some of employers’ concerns linked to tribunal capacity (shown by the Government’s decision, rightly, not to introduce interim relief in fire and rehire/collective redundancy cases).
 However, it is important that employers’ concerns are taken into account as other details about various measures in the Bill evolve over the coming months.

-Make UK has urged the Government to explain how it expects the recent amendments to the Bill to impact tribunal capacity, including updating its impact assessment.
-It will be useful to see whether the Government outlines as part of its forthcoming Spending Review how it will allocate resources to the tribunal system via HMCTS over the review period.
+Make UK has urged the Government to continue to consider how amendments to the Bill and any consequential regulations will impact tribunal capacity.
+It will be useful to see whether the Government outlines as part of its forthcoming Spending Review how it will allocate resources to the tribunal system over the review period.
 It will also be important to ensure that Acas has sufficient resources to improve and expand early conciliation, to prevent a higher number of tribunal claims arising as a result of measures in the Bill.

 How we can help